 Peter Cardilla

-Writer of code, books, songs, etc.
+Writer etc.

 Hi, my name is Peter Cardilla and I write.
-I write code.
-I write songs.
-I write books.

 My ability to connect with people is the foundation of all my relationships.

-I have a passion for words.
+I Have a Thing for Words.

+Call it a passion.
 Words are important.
 Words bring our thoughts into the real world.
 They provide our best chance to take an idea from your head and put it in my head.
 Words are beautiful.
 Words are powerful.

 In a world constantly updating how it communicates, there are many new voices but few new ideas.
 Much of the messaging we hear is antagonistic or patronizing, neither of which warrants honest consideration.
 New ideas lift us up and move us forward and new ideas have to be shared.